expectocode/pagong/README.md

 ### Post metadata

 Post metadata is included within the `.md` itself as a fenced block with the `"meta"` language at the beginning of the post's content.
-This code block won't be directly visible in the generated HTML, but will instruct `tortuga` how to do certain things.
+This code block won't be directly visible in the generated HTML, but will instruct `pagong` how to do certain things.
 For example, in `post.md`:

 <pre>
 ```meta